 - Camping in this unit of the national park must be within designated camping areas on Hand, Turret, Gibraltar, Willis, Dodd, Clarke, and Gilbert Islands.
 Check your chart for their exact locations.
-Camp in designated areas only. - Maximum stay in the BGI is 14 days. - Maximum stay at any one camping area is 4 nights. - Maximum group size is 10.
-Groups larger than 10 people must split into smaller groups and occupy designated campsites on different islands.
+Camp in designated areas only. - Maximum stay in the BGI is 14 days. - Maximum stay at any one camping area is 4 nights. - Maximum group size is 12.
+Groups larger than 12 people must split into smaller groups and occupy designated campsites on different islands.
 This applies to private, commercial, and non-profit groups. - Dogs are prohibited.
-Pets disturb wildlife, interfere with other visitors' enjoyment of the area and can introduce disease to island wildlife. - Parks Canada staff enforce regulations.
+Pets disturb wildlife, interfere with other visitors' enjoyment of the area and can introduce disease to island wildlife. - Regulations are enforced.

-Camping Fees
+Camping Permits and Fees

-- Camping fees are \$9.80 per person per night from May 1st to September 30th. - Children 16 & under do not pay a fee. - Park-licenced concessionaires collect fees at camping areas. - A Broken Group Island Use Permit will be issued when fees are paid. - VISA, MasterCard and cash are accepted. - Contact the national park for up-to-date fee schedules prior to your departure.
+- Anyone camping in the BGI must have a camping permit. - Camping fees are \$9.80 per person per night from May to September. - Children 16 & under do not pay a camping fee. - Camping permits can be obtained from Beachkeepers, see Other Services for contact information. - VISA, MasterCard and cash are accepted. - Contact Parks Canada for up-to-date fee schedules prior to your departure.
 Fees may change at any time.